rahealy/rpi3rtos/README.md

 At this point rpi3rtos is **not** a usable OS in the general sense.
 However, at this time working proof of concept examples are provided.
 Please see the ~/rpi3rtos/examples/README.md for details.

+<b>(&ast;)</b> Just a reminder that I'm actively looking for paid work either locally (Twin Cities, Minnesota, USA) or remotely.
+If you believe I could be of service to your organization or know of an organization that is looking for a dedicated employee committed to a lifetime of learning and serving others please feel free to contact me through [LinkedIn](https://www.linkedin.com/in/richardarthurhealy/).
+Thank you so much.

 ### What's next:

 * Finish MMU